-Canon T5i versus Panasonic GM1
+Canon T5i vs Panasonic GM1

 The Canon EOS Rebel T5i (called Canon 700D in some regions) and the Panasonic Lumix DMC-GM1 are two digital cameras that were officially introduced, respectively, in March 2013 and October 2013.
 The T5i is a DSLR, while the GM1 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (T5i) and a Four Thirds (GM1) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (59 percent) than the Canon T5i.
 Moreover, the GM1 is substantially lighter (65 percent) than the T5i.
 In this context, it is worth noting that neither the T5i nor the GM1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (T5i) and the Micro Four Thirds Lens Catalog (GM1).
 Mirrorless cameras, such as the GM1, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.